grbfacet/facet/relativity-tutorial.md

 Relativity effects only begin to become important when particles reach, say 10 percent, at least, of the speed of light.
 As is explained elsewhere, the Newtonian formula, E<sub>Newton</sub> = ½ m<sub>0</sub>v<sup>2</sup>, begins to make a significant error only when we approach these “relativistic” speeds.

-4000 times jet speed is pretty fast, a bullet or a baseball with that speed could do a lot of damage but they are very heavy compared to an electron, so how can we get a sense of the 42 GeV electron energy?
+4000 times jet speed is pretty fast, a bullet or a baseball with that speed could do a lot of damage but they are very heavy compared to an electron, so how can we get a sense of the 42 GeV electron energy in the energy doubling experiment?
 Remember our 4000 times jet speed was an electron accelerated only by one 1.5 volt AA battery.
 To get to 42 GeV we need

-<span class="eq">42 x 10<sup>9</sup>/1.5 ≈ 3,000,000,000 AA batteries connected in series.</span>
+<span class="eq">42 x 10<sup>9</sup>/1.5 ≈ 30,000,000,000 (thirty billion!)
+AA batteries connected in series.</span>

 42 GeV takes our electron very close to the speed of light as we will show later.